 Podcasts and audio courses

-Here is the first session of our Lent Course in 2025: How Can we read the Bible?
-In this session we discuss some introductory questions and then explore allegorical reading which was prevalent in the early Church through to late Medieval times:
+Gary presents a 5 part course of talks covering ways the Bible has been and can be read.
+In this first session we discuss some introductory questions and then explore allegorical reading which was prevalent in the early Church through to late Medieval times:

 In the second session of our Lent Course in 2025, we begin to look at some ways of reading scripture which can be described as historical-critical, looking at the Biblical text and its underlying sources.